Suffolk pushes $390M in spending for sewer expansion

 Pollution from cesspools and septic systems also is blamed for rising nitrogen levels in surface water that result in algal blooms that harm marine life.

-Sewers also would allow for increased economic development in business districts and spare residents from frequent backups and pumpouts of old septic systems, backers of the proposal say.
+Sewers also would enable increased economic development in business districts and spare residents from frequent backups and pump-outs of old septic systems, backers of the proposal say.

-Costs would range from $470 to $755 for homeowners to pay for operation and maintenance and repay $16.4 million in loans.
+Property owners who join the sewer districts would pay from $470 to $755 a year for operations, maintenance and to repay $16.4 million in loans.
 Only those connecting to the sewers would have to pay.

 Suffolk County Executive Steve Bellone said the projects would represent the largest investment in sewer infrastructure in Suffolk County in more than 40 years.